d-kleine/GenerativeAI/project1_Lightweight_Fine-Tuning/README.md

 **Step 4: Run the code**

-To run the code, make sure the project folder it the root folder.
+To run the code, make sure the project folder is the root folder.
 Run the Python code provided in `LightweightFineTuning.ipynb`.

 ## Project Summary